A key problem for an agent with multiple, possibly inconsistent, goals is: 'what should I do next'?

 The intentions of an agent are represented by a set T of goal-plan trees, where the root goal gi of each GPT ti ∈ T corresponds to a top-level goal of the agent.
 The progression of an intention to achieve a top-level goal gi amounts to traversing a path through the goal-plan tree ti, executing basic actions and choosing plans for subgoals.
 The path specifies a sequence of plans, actions, sub-goals and sub-plans that, if executed successfully, will achieve gi.

 The Intention Progression Problem for a set of GPTs T is the problem of determining at runtime which ti in T to progress so as to maximise the agent's utility.
-For the first edition of the Intention Progression Competition, utility is defined as the number of goals achieved.
+For the first edition of the International Intention Progression Competition, utility is defined as the number of goals achieved.

 Each entry will be evaluated using a number of previously unseen instances of intention progression problems.
 The problems will be of a similar level of difficulty to the example problem instances provided in the competition download.
 All entries will be evaluated using the same problem instances and starting in the same initial environment.
 The same exogenous changes to the environment and run-time additions to the set of goals will be applied to all entries.